Hubertoom/Cinema-Room-REST-Service/README.md

         }
     }
     ```
-    or with an expired token or wrong tokken:
+    or with an expired token or wrong token: <br/>
     *Response body:*
     ```json
     {